RitwikCP/Data-Collection-Projects/Renkon Currency Converter/README.md

 <img width="522" alt="Screenshot 2021-11-20 at 12 44 03 AM" src="https://user-images.githubusercontent.com/94697656/142680792-7a1c899e-a4db-42a9-a009-a1882927d565.png">

 Do check the program code for detailed explanation of the code.

+## Features
+1. An efficient currency convertor that converters and works for over 172 currencies, including Bitcoin(XBT) and IMF Special Drawing Rights(XDR).
+2. The exchange rates used are updated in real time, just seconds after the program runs.
+3. The time and date of the updation of exchange rates is also displayed to showcase preciseness of data.
+4. Based on the input, the High, Low, Average and Volatility stats are displayed for the last 30 and 90 days.
+5. The stats of the currencies entered is displayed (as shown above).
+6. Moreover the profiles of the currencies entered is also displayed (as shown above).
+7. Extracts data effieciently and covers all 'corner' cases of different currency webpages of the website so as to provide an impeccable performance for all currency codes.

 ## Tech/Framework Used
 [Jupyter Notebook](https://jupyter.org/)